 Don't worry if some of the leaves protrude, they'll gradually soften and become engulfed by the oil as it heats up.

-Now transfer the saucepan to the oven for 6 hours.
-It’s important to keep the temperature low.
+Transfer the saucepan to the oven for 6 hours.
+It’s important to keep the temperature low (about 50˚C).

-Once done, remove the leaves and you are ready to proceed to making the balm.
+Once done, remove the leaves and you are ready to proceed to making kawakawa balm.

-Pour one cup’s worth of your gorgeous infused oil into a pyrex jug or small saucepan, reserving the remaining oil to use to adjust the consistency of the balm later if you need to.
+Pour one cup’s worth of your pre-prepared oil into a pyrex jug or small saucepan, reserving the remaining oil to adjust the consistency of the balm later if you need to.

 Wait!
 Take a moment to smell that sweet floral scent - I just love it!
 Thank you bees.

 Stand in a saucepan over gently simmering water.
 Using a double boiler is another option.

 Keep the heat nice and low, and let the beeswax fully dissolve.

 Remove the mixture from the heat, and test to see if the consistency is to your liking.